facebook pixel Skip to Main Content

 Biographical Sketch

 For as long as I can remember I have had a strong interest in biology.
-From an early age I was fortunate to have parents and family members that supported my interests, and I was further supported by a number of my teachers that were willing to look past any inadequacies to encourage my growth as a biologist.
+From an early age, I was fortunate to have parents and family members who supported my interests, and I was further supported by a number of my teachers who were willing to look past any inadequacies to encourage my growth as a biologist.
 After almost 20 years at ISU, I still feel fortunate to be able to wonder about biology, and I enjoy working with my students to come up with and explore new questions about how living things work.
 Especially if it involves the study of fishes

 Research Sketch